uclnlp/jack/tests/HOW_TO_TEST.md

 To run a test battery with the GPU simply add "gpu" to the make command, for example`make overfitgpu` executes all overfit integration tests on the GPU.
 Please note if you do not have a GPU the code is executed on the CPU and compares the results with GPU baselines which will most likely yield an error.

-For more differentiated test execution you should run pytest directly from the main (first) quebap directory.
+For more differentiated test execution you should run pytest directly from the main (first) jtr directory.
 The core command for this is `pytest -v -m "(flag1 and flag2 and not flag3)"`.
 You find some examples below.

 |  Description                                 | make command                                                 |
 |----------------------------------------------|--------------------------------------------------------------|